The Wedding Banquet: Plot

-Gao Wai-Tung is a Gay Taiwanese immigrant happily living in Manhattan with his gay Jewish partner Simon.
-He has not come out to his traditionally-minded parents who live back in Taiwan and, as he's in his late 20s, they've become eager to see him get married and have a child in order to continue the family line.
-When his parents hire a dating service, Wai-Tung and Simon stall for time by inventing numerous impossible demands.
-They demand an opera singer while requesting that she must be 5'9", have two PhDs, and speak five languages.
-To their shock, the service actually locates a 5'8" Chinese woman who meets all but one of their qualifications, having only a single PhD instead of two.
+Gao Wai-Tung is a gay Taiwanese immigrant happily living in Manhattan with his gay Jewish partner Simon.
+He has not come out to his traditional parents who live back in Taiwan.
+Since he is in his late 20s, his parents have become eager to see him married with a child to continue the family line.
+When his parents hire a dating service, Wai-Tung and Simon invent numerous impossible demands; such as that the candidate date must be Chinese, an opera singer, 5'9" in height, have two PhDs, and speak five languages.
+To their shock, the service actually locates a 5'8" Chinese woman who meets all but one of their qualifications, having only a single PhD.
 She is very gracious when Wai-Tung explains his dilemma, as she too is hiding a relationship with a white man from her parents.

-At Simon's insistence, Wai-Tung decides to marry one of his tenants, Wei-Wei, a penniless artist from mainland China in need of a green card.
+At Simon's prodding to solve the problem, Wai-Tung decides to marry one of his female tenants, Wei-Wei, a penniless artist from mainland China in need of a green card.
 Besides helping Wei-Wei, the couple hope that this will placate Wai-Tung's parents.
-To complicate matters, Mr. and Mrs. Gao announce they will visit.
-Before the parents arrive, Simon tells Wei-Wei everything she needs to know about Wai-Tung's habits, body, and lifestyle, and the three hastily take down all gay imagery and décor from the house and hang Mandarin calligraphy scrolls in its place.
+To unexpectedly complicate matters, upon learning of their son’s “engagement”, Mr. and Mrs. Gao announce they will visit.
+Before the parents arrive, Simon instructs Wei-Wei on everything she needs to know about Wai-Tung's habits, body, and lifestyle.
+They hastily take down all gay imagery and décor from the house and hang Mandarin calligraphy scrolls instead.

-Mr. and Mrs. Gao arrive bringing gifts and US$30,000 to hold an extravagant wedding for their son, believing he has a wealthy fiancée.
-Wai-Tung dares not tell his parents the truth, because his father (a retired army officer) has just recovered from a stroke.
-As a part of the lie, Wai-Tung introduces Simon as his landlord.
+Mr. Gao is a retired general, and befitting their social status, the Gaos arrive bringing expensive gifts for the bride and US$30,000 to hold an extravagant wedding for their son.
+Because his father has just recovered from a stroke, Wai-Tung dares not tell his parents the truth.
+As a part of the lie, Wai-Tung introduces Simon (who remains in the house during the visit) as his landlord.